codeuniversity/makerspace/3dprinter.md

 # Prusa i3 MK3 3D printer

-The MakerSpace currently has a Prusa i3 MK3 3D printer.
+The MakerSpace currently has a Prusa MK4S and a Prusa CORE One Printer

 You can find material on the Prusa Website [https://help.prusa3d.com/tag/mk3](https://help.prusa3d.com/tag/mk3)